Which Azure SQL resources are supported?

 Can I use the new experience with self-installed SQL Server in Azure virtual machines?

 The new approach of centrally managing Azure Hybrid Benefit at a scope-level supports SQL Server in Azure Virtual machines.
 However, it’s essential that you have enabled automatic registration of the self-installed SQL server images with the IaaS extension before you assign SQL licenses.
-The new experience includes a feature that informs you about current usage of Azure Hybrid Benefit and the usage of SQL licenses that aren’t discounted.
-Assigning the number of SQL Server licenses at the level of the current usage will ensure that you won’t experience unexpected pay-as-you-go charges.
+The experience includes a feature that informs you about current usage of Azure Hybrid Benefit.
+And, the usage of SQL licenses that aren’t discounted.
+Assigning the number of SQL Server licenses at the level of the current usage ensures that you don't experience unexpected pay-as-you-go charges.
 Because the unregistered SQL VMs aren’t recognized as SQL resources, registering them with the IaaS extension after you begin assigning licenses at a scope-level could lead to the license assignments being insufficient to cover the newly recognized SQL VMs.
 In that case, those new SQL VMs from registration may incur unexpected pay-as-you-go charges.

 For more information about how to enable automatic IaaS registration, see Register SQL VMs in Azure with the SQL IaaS Agent extension.